 Exercise is the best medicine there is.
 Combine it with a healthy diet and you build a foundation for better health.
 Yet, not enough adults follow the recommended guidelines of getting either 150-minutes of moderate-intensity exercise weekly or 75 minutes of high-intensity exercise in a week’s time.
 If you ask these folks why they don’t work out, they might say they lack the time to do it.
-Lack of time tops the list of reasons people don’t exercise.
+Lack of time tops the list of reasons people don’t exercise, but there are ways to make exercise more feasible and to keep working out fun.

 But, yet another factor is simply not enjoying the process of exercising.
 It’s true that if you push your body hard, it doesn’t always feel good, but there is satisfaction in knowing you’re challenging yourself and doing something good for your health.
 If you’re in it for the long haul, it’s important to make your workouts challenging but still add an element of fun.
 Not every workout will be a barrel of laughs but there are ways to make working out more enjoyable.
 Let’s look at a few.